JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab3-ExtendingDataverseWithPowerFx.md

 - Create a simple model-driven app
 - Implement a custom command in Dataverse using Power Fx
 - Create a formula column for the Contact table
-- Implement a low-code plug-in that will validate and format a Contact's telephone number
 - Embed the custom page created in Lab 2 into the model-driven app

 This lab will take approximately 45 minutes to complete.